kyleco/kyleco.github.io/_lessons/lesson-01.md

 [^hume_causality]: For a classic philosophical take on the problem of learning from past experience to understand the future, start with ["Kant and Hume on Causality"](https://plato.stanford.edu/entries/kant-hume-causality/) in the Standford Encyclopedia of Philosphy.
 This topic is out of scope for this course.

 [^mixtape_decomposition]: The derivation is available in [_Causal Inference: The Mixtape_](https://www.scunning.com/mixtape.html) by Scott Cunningham.

+[^confoundedness]: "Confounding" means to mix things together in a way that makes them difficult to distinguish.
+In our case this means mixing together how the potential outcomes and treatment assignment are determined.